Murder, mystery and magic: a satirical journey into the occult.

-The people of Glastonbury know only so much, although to them he is but one of any number of eccentric curiosities who grace the streets of their town.
-For the best part of the last decade, he has devoted himself to the ‘Great Work’, which he now believes himself to be upon the brink of realising; an esoteric activity that many, if not most, would regard as both incredible, and insane.
+The people of Glastonbury know only so much, although to them he is but one of any number of unconventional characters who grace the streets of their town.
+For the best part of the preceding decade, he has devoted himself to the ‘Great Work’, which he now believes himself to be upon the brink of realising; an esoteric activity that many, if not most, would regard as lying beyond the bounds of sanity.

-One night in September 1985, his partial disclosure of the nature of his occult activities reveals him to be far from the harmless buffoon that people had supposed.
+One night in September 1985, his partial disclosure of the nature of his occult obsession reveals him to be far from the harmless buffoon that people had supposed.
 There is, it seems, a whiff of death about the man.